ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 The PS5 itself does not provide the computer's mouse cursor.

-OBS Pointer reads the computer mouse position and creates a visual cursor inside the OBS scene.
+OBS CURSOR OVERLAY reads the computer mouse position and creates a visual cursor inside the OBS scene.